New Years Cards

 - An update letter about anything amusing that happened in the last year - the goal is to get a laugh.
 I print this in black and white.

-Creating the card contents usually takes a few days.
+Creating the card contents takes a few days.
 The most time consuming piece is the letter.
 Creating a short one page letter that both updates the recipient and hopefully gets at least one laugh is tricky.
-I usually go through several drafts and play with it over several days to get the wording optimized for laughs- hopefully.
+I usually go through several drafts and play with it over several days to optimize the wording.

 There are several logistical pieces to getting the cards out: